TUI

 By default, TUI runs write reports under ~/.blxbench/reports/ on Linux/macOS and %USERPROFILE%\.blxbench\reports\ on Windows.
 Use /set output-dir PATH to override this for the current run. /report clear cleans the report directory while preserving/resetting ranking files.

-After each public upload attempt (auto, s/r on a finished run, or from /resume), the CLI appends a local audit trail to the same report.json under the key blxbench_cli.public_submissions (timestamp, success or HTTP error, remote ids on success).
+After each public upload attempt (auto, s/r on a finished run, or from /report list), the CLI appends a local audit trail to the same report.json under the key blxbench_cli.public_submissions (timestamp, success or HTTP error, remote ids on success).
 That field is not sent to the server on upload, so you can see later what was published from this file.

 Provider API keys remain local in your environment or .env.
 TUI sign-in is only for BLXBench account features such as eligible leaderboard upload.